LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 }
 ```

-To fill the form we need to have the `request` in the scope.
-It is used by `bindFromRequest` to create a new form filled with the request data.
-If there is any errors in the form, we redisplay it (here we use **400 Bad Request** instead of **200 OK**).
-If there are no errors, we create the task and then redirect to the tasks list.
+To fill the form we need to have the `request` in the scope, used by `bindFromRequest` to create a new form filled with the request data.
+If there are any errors in the form, we redisplay it (here we use **400 Bad Request** instead of **200 OK**).
+If there are no errors, we create the task and then redirect to the task list.

 > **Note:** Read more about the [[Form submissions|ScalaForms]].

 ## Persist the tasks in a database

-It's now time to persist the tasks in a database to make the application useful.
-Let's start by enabling a database in our application.
+It’s now time to persist the tasks in a database to make the application useful.
+Let’s start by enabling a database in our application.
 In the `conf/application.conf` file, add:

 ```
 db.default.driver=org.h2.Driver